okta/okta-signin-widget/README.md

 - **features.registration** - Display the registration section in the primary auth page.
 Defaults to `false`.

-- **features.identifierFirst** - Shows primary auth page with username field only.
+- **features.idpDiscovery** - Display login page with username only, and request Okta the IdP to use.
+Defaults to `false`.

+- **features.identifierFirst** - Support passwordless authentication policies.
+If this flag is `true` then idpDiscovery features will be enabled as well.
 Defaults to `false`.

 # Events